 Can My Medical Debt Be Paid Off With Bankruptcy?

-It may seem that the financial struggles you are facing are endless and you are bothered by this question: Is filing bankruptcy the best option for me to pay off my medical bills?
+It may seem that the financial struggles you are facing are endless.
+And, you may ask yourself the following.
+Is filing bankruptcy the best option for me to pay off my medical bills?

 The answer is a resounding, Yes!
 Bankruptcy protection can cover medical bills and similar debts accrued from medical care.
-When you file for bankruptcy, the bankruptcy court jumpstarts an automatic stay to stop your creditors from initiating all collection activities against you.
-This, in turn, also puts a stop to undue stress caused by debt collectors hounding you to pay your debts.
+When you file for bankruptcy, the bankruptcy court jumpstarts an automatic stay.
+This stops creditors from all collection activities against you.
+Most importantly, it also puts a stop to undue stress caused by debt collectors hounding you to pay your debts.
 Another advantage of declaring bankruptcy is that you can save your home because bankruptcy freezes foreclosure actions.

 Dealing with Medical Debt Through Filing Bankruptcy

 Bankruptcy has several chapters.
 Some help businesses, others aim to help individuals.
 However, there is not a personal bankruptcy specifically for medical debt.
 Unlike priority debts such as tax obligations and student loans which are usually not discharged in bankruptcy, medical debt is categorized as unsecured debt.
 Unsecured debts include credit card debt, old utility bills, personal loans, and cash borrowed from friends and relatives.
 All these debts are treated the same way under the bankruptcy code.
-As such, if you intend to file a bankruptcy case in order to have your medical debt discharged, you need to bear in mind that all your other unsecured debts will be wiped out too.
+Consequently, if you file bankruptcy to have your medical debt discharged, your other unsecured debts will also be wiped out.

 Information Needed for Disclosure

 When disclosing information to your bankruptcy attorney, you need to be honest about anything related to your financial state.
 Bankruptcy laws intend to be fair to all concerned, whether debtors or creditors.
-As such, when you fill out your bankruptcy petition, you need to list down all your debts, property, and real estate.
-It is also imperative that you declare crucial financial information such as income and expenses, assets and debts, and property transfers.
-It is also necessary to provide supporting documents to the bankruptcy trustee to prove that the information you disclose is accurate.
+Therefore, you need to list all of your debts, property, and real estate on your bankruptcy petition.
+It is also imperative that you declare crucial financial information including income and expenses, assets and debts, and property transfers.
+It is also necessary to provide supporting documents to the bankruptcy trustee to prove the accuracy of the information.
 Any false declaration or misinformation may put your bankruptcy case in jeopardy and result in dismissal.

 Types of Personal Bankruptcies